POAs and SMSFs

 ATO taxation ruling for SMSF and POAs

 In response to the High Court decision of Bywater Investments Limited & Ors v Commissioner of Taxation; Hua Wang Bank Berhad v Commissioner of Taxation [2016] HCA 45, the ATO published ruling TR 2017/D2.
-The ruling sets out the Commissioner’s view on applying the central management and control test of residency.
+The ruling outlines the Commissioner’s view on applying the central management and control test for residency.

 While the ruling is not SMSF-specific, it affects the application of the ‘residency test’ and whether overseas holidaymakers continue to operate a complying SMSF in Australia.